 - Interstate or Intrastate Tractor Trailers

 - Class B and Class C Vehicles

 Class B CDL.
-A Class B CDL is needed to operate single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
-Some of the vehicles that drivers may be qualified to operate with Class B licenses are:
+A Class B Commercial Drivers License is needed to operate single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
+Some of the vehicles that operators may be qualified to drive with Class B licenses are:

 - Tractor Trailers

 - Class C Vehicles

 Both Class A and Class B CDLs may also need endorsements to operate specific kinds of vehicles, including passenger or school buses.
 And a Class A license holder, with the appropriate needed endorsements, may operate any vehicle that a Class B licensee is authorized to drive.